silentdance/ram/intl.en-US/User Guide/SSO management/SSO overview.md

 Enterprises can implement SSO with Alibaba Cloud through SAML 2.0-based IdPs \(for example, AD FS\).
 Alibaba Cloud offers the following two SAML 2.0-based SSO methods:

 -   User-based SSO: The RAM user that you can use to log on to Alibaba Cloud can be determined through a SAML assertion.
 After logon, you can use the RAM user to access Alibaba Cloud.
-For more information, see [User-based SSO overview](intl.en-US/User Guide/SSO management/User-based SSO/User-based SSO overview.md#).
+For more information, see [Overview of user-based SSO](intl.en-US/User Guide/SSO management/User-based SSO/Overview of user-based SSO.md#).
 -   Role-based SSO: The RAM role that you can use to log on to Alibaba Cloud can be determined through SAML assertions.
 After logon, you can use the role specified in the SAML assertion to access Alibaba Cloud.
-For more information, see [Role-based SSO overview](intl.en-US/User Guide/SSO management/Role-based SSO (beta version)/Role-based SSO overview.md#).
+For more information, see [Overview of role-based SSO](intl.en-US/User Guide/SSO management/Role-based SSO/Overview of role-based SSO.md#).

 ## Comparison between role-based SSO and user-based SSO {#section_kyq_l1m_bhb .section}